tmdarwen/AudioAnalysisTool/README.md

 ![The Audio Analysis Tool on MacOS](Documentation/Images/ScreenshotOnMacOS.png)

 Currently the Audio Analysis Tool's only feature is analyzing audio transients.
-A detailed explanation of my transient detection algorithm can be found [here](https://github.com/tmdarwen/AudioLib/blob/master/Documentation/TransientDetection.md).
+A detailed description of my transient detection algorithm can be found [here](https://github.com/tmdarwen/AudioLib/blob/master/Documentation/TransientDetection.md).
 The Audio Analysis Tool allows key transient detection settings to be tweaked in attempt to improve the transient detection results under various conditions.
 I plan on adding additional audio analysis features in the near future.